-The Lead Designated safeguarding Officer at Holly Park is Maria Michael.
-The Deputy Designated Officers are Ann Pelham (HT) Diana Kelly (SENCO),

-Together with Sally Thomas (Key leader for disadvantaged & LAC) Clare Mornington (NN) Kathy Puzey (Learning Mentor) and Andrea Needham (Pupil Support Officer) they comprise the Child Protection team.
+The Lead Designated safeguarding Officer at Holly Park is the Deputy Head Designated Officers are Headteacher, SENDC), AHTs, Key leader for disadvantaged & LAC, Learning Mentor and Pupil Support Officer.
+These people are the Safeguarding and Child Protection team.

 There will also be a named Governor who is responsible for Child Protection and Safeguarding in the school.
-This is currently Clare Wischhusen.
-Safeguarding is always an agenda item at SMT meetings and on the agenda for the governors Staffing & Pupil Welfare Committee and in the Headteacher report to governors.
+Safeguarding is always an agenda item at SLT meetings and on the agenda for the governors Staffing & Pupil Welfare Committee and in the Headteacher report to governors.